gmarge-labs/Cleaning-Service-Syst/src/ANIMATION_STATUS.md

-# ✨ SparkleVille Animation System - Status Report
+# ✨ Sparkleville Animation System - Status Report

 ## 📊 Implementation Status: COMPLETE ✅

-All animation and motion effects have been successfully implemented across the entire SparkleVille platform.
+All animation and motion effects have been successfully implemented across the entire Sparkleville platform.

 ---